Aberforth Smaller Companies Trust

-Aberforth Smaller Companies Trust plc is a large British investment trust dedicated to investments in smaller companies.
+Aberforth Smaller Companies Trust plc is a large British investment trust dedicated to investments in smaller companies, managed by Aberforth Partners LLP.
 The company is listed on the London Stock Exchange and is a constituent of the FTSE 250 Index.

 History

 Established on 10 December 1990, the company is managed by a team from Aberforth Unit Trust Managers who specialise in smaller companies funds.
 The chairman is Richard Davidson.

+As of 30 November 2023, the company managed assets of approximately £1.8 billion.